 Hello fellow chicken lovers,

-My dad and I have built several aviaries and coops, but this is the first in my new house.
+I have built several aviaries and coops, but this is the first in my new house.
 Most of the coops here on this site are made of wood but I use steel because of the advantages in weight, strength and ease of assembly.
 It is also cheaper and lasts longer in the dry desert environment of Inland Southern California.
 You can paint to the metal to save from rust but I dont.
 Unless the bottom rail is sitting in wet soil, the rust is only on the surface and actually gives it a nice color.

 The chickens will have two 7'x10' living areas.
 The entire structure is 7' x 20'.